 COMMAND ControlCe cloudd parsecd rapportd identitys sharingd WiFiAgent WeatherWi StocksWid ScreenTim assistant com.apple Adobe\x20 Core\x20S node WhatsApp

-Process names that end with the letter "d" are "daemon" processes.
+Process names that end with the letter "d" are processes "daemon".

-"Daemon" processes are interactive processes of the operating system running in the background, and these often can not be interrupted.
+The processes "daemon” are interactive processes of the operating system that run in the background, and they most often cannot be interrupted.